 The reality is that even if municipal boards are aware of the risks of cyberattacks, in most cases, they haven’t identified a cost-effective, efficient solution.
 While municipal governments can’t control the risk of a cyberattack, they can be proactive so as to prevent risks and control their response if an attack occurs.

-iCompass, a Diligent brand, offers government software solutions that were designed with the unique needs of municipal governments in mind. iCompass offers software solutions for preparing agendas, managing meetings and managing records on a highly secure digital platform. iCompass also offers a highly secure Transparency Portal, where citizens can safely interface with their local government using a secure platform.
+Community by Diligent offers a government software solution designed with the unique needs of municipal governments in mind.
+Community by Diligent streamlines the process of preparing agendas, managing meetings and managing records on a highly secure digital platform.
+Community by Diligent also offers a highly secure Transparency Portal, where citizens can safely interface with their local government using a secure platform.
 The safety and security features are built into the software solutions so municipal government boards don’t even need to think about it.
-The software solutions by iCompass are cost-effective and efficient while providing the necessary strong security, transparency and accountability that support good governance principles.
-The solutions that iCompass provides also support municipal governments’ attempts to build an internal culture of cybersecurity awareness, which is the first line of defense against potential cyberattacks.
+The software solutions by Diligent are cost-effective and efficient while providing the necessary strong security, transparency and accountability that support good governance principles.
+Community by Diligent also supports municipal governments’ attempts to build an internal culture of cybersecurity awareness, which is the first line of defense against potential cyberattacks.

 Third-party threats and cyberattacks can present a risk of long-term damage that would be difficult for local governments to overcome.
 Municipal government boards would be remiss not to consider the dangers of insecure board communications in all aspects of board business.
-The cost of implementing a government software solution from iCompass is the best defense to protect your local government from the financial and reputational risk your municipality faces every day.
+The cost of implementing a government software solution like Community by Diligent is the best defense to protect your local government from the financial and reputational risk your municipality faces every day.